-- Juvenile.
-Juvenile snakes are defensive.
-They have to be to survive in the wild.|
+|Juvenile:||Juvenile snakes need to be defensive to survive in the wild.|

-|Pain:||Pain from a health condition will cause them to lash out.|
+|Pain:||Pain from a health condition will cause your pet to lash out.|

 |Handling before feeding.||During this time, the snake is expecting food.
-They may think you’re preparing to feed them, so they will get ready to strike.
+It may think that you’re preparing to feed it, so it will get ready to strike.
 These are feed-response bites.|

-|Handling after feeding.
-After feeding the snake needs to rest.
-Handling may cause a ball python to regurgitate.
-They may try and defend themselves.
+|Handling after feeding.||After eating, the snake needs to rest.
+Handling may cause a ball python to regurgitate, so it will defend itself.|

-- Improper handling techniques.
-Holding the snake too tightly or moving them too quickly will cause your ball python stress.|
+|Improper handling:||Holding the snake too tightly, or moving it too quickly, will cause your ball python stress.|

-- They were raised to fear people.
-If your snake is a rescue, their original owner may have been cruel and mistreated it.|
+|Fear of people:||If your snake is a rescue pet, the original owner may have been cruel and mistreated it.|

-- Their cage isn’t right.
-If their cage is too big, the snake will feel vulnerable.
-When it’s time for you to handle them, they’ll frighten easily.|
+|Cage setup||If its cage is too big or doesn’t have hides, the snake will feel vulnerable.
+Snakes also need enrichment.
+When it’s time for you to handle the snake, it’ll frighten easily.|

 How to Tame an Aggressive Ball Python

-- Handling for too long
+- Handling the snake for too long

-- Squeezing too tightly
+- Squeezing the snake too tightly

 - Moving the snake around too fast